CirclesUBI/circles-nethermind-plugin/Readme.md

 ## Circles RPC methods

 The plugin extends the Nethermind JSON-RPC API with additional methods to query Circles events and aggregate values.

-You can find some concrete examples in the [v1-example-requests.md](v1-example-requests.md) and [v2-example-requests.md](v2-example-requests.md) files.
+You can find concrete examples for all rpc-methods in the [v1-example-requests.md](v1-example-requests.md) and [v2-example-requests.md](v2-example-requests.md) files.

 ### circles_getTotalBalance / circlesV2_getTotalBalance

-This method allows you to query the total Circles holdings of an address.
+These methods allow you to query the total Circles (v1/v2) holdings of an address.

 ### circles_getTokenBalance / circlesV2_getTokenBalances

-This method allows you to query all individual Circles holdings of an address.
+These methods allow you to query all individual Circles (v1/v2) holdings of an address.

 ### circles_query